AIMS (Applied Information Management Systems)

 Do you enjoy technology like iPhones, iPods and Facebook?
 If so, then you have what it takes to major in AIMS (Applied Information Management Systems).
 All you need is an interest in technology and a desire to use technology to improve people's lives.

 The AIMS major at LMU provides students with a broad technological and business foundation so they are equipped to tackle a wide array of problems across different jobs and organizational settings.
-Students learn how businesses use information to improve the company’s operations and how to manage various information systems so that they best serve the needs of managers, staff and customers.
+Students learn how businesses use information to improve operations and how to manage various information systems so that they best serve the needs of managers, staff and customers.

 Given rapid technological advancements, a career in AIMS promises to be exciting for those who enjoy meeting new intellectual challenges in the workplace, solving problems and participating in business decision-making at the strategic, tactical and operational levels.
 Demand for AIMS graduates is often intense and salaries are attractive.